twowaits/SDE-Interview-Questions/Samsung/README.md

      1≤ L ≤ 20

 - Men's restroom problem : It is a well-researched fact that men in a restroom generally prefer to maximize their distance from already occupied stalls, by occupying the middle of the longest sequence of unoccupied places.
-For example, consider the situation where ten stalls are empty.
 For detailed version, check the following link. <br>
 Link : https://stackoverflow.com/questions/32645046/urinal-algorithm-a-simple-optimization

 - Given a graph print either of the set of the vertices that are colored with the same color.
 And if the graph is not bipartite print “-1”.
 Test cases also included the cases when a graph is not connected.